safich/Evaluation-using-Monte-Carlo/README.md

 # Assessment of return on investment using Monte-Carlo
-A program with graphical user interface developed for specific needs of company.
-It uses normal distribution function in calculations of several parameters using
-Monte-Carlo distribution allowing financial specialists evaluate profitability of investment project
+Program with graphical user interface developed for specific needs of gold mining company.
+It uses normal distribution function in calculations of several parameters  and using Monte-Carlo distribution which allows financial specialists to estimate return on investment with Discounted cash flow method.